How To Watch The Spider-Man Movies Streaming

 The MCU Spider-Man Movies Streaming

-Just when it looked like the Marvel Cinematic Universe couldn’t get any better, Tom Holland’s Spider-Man made his debut in 2016’s Captain America: Civil War, ushering in a new era for the beloved character and comic book movies in general.
+Just when it looked like the Marvel Cinematic Universe couldn’t get any better, Tom Holland’s Spider-Man made his debut in 2016’s Captain America: Civil War, ushering in a new era (which might last for longer than originally thought) for the beloved character and comic book movies in general.

 Captain America: Civil War (2016)